Psychological Safety at Work: How EAPs Help Businesses Meet Australian Safety Standards

 Understanding Psychological Safety at Work

-When workers feel unsafe to speak up about workload, stress, or interpersonal issues, these hidden risks can quickly escalate into mental health injuries or organisational breaches.
-EAPs help bridge this gap by providing a confidential and independent space for employees to seek support, enabling early intervention before risks become critical.
+Hidden hazards can swiftly grow into mental health injuries or organizational breaches when workers feel unsafe to speak up about workload, stress, or interpersonal concerns.
+This can happen when workers feel unsafe to speak out about these issues.
+Employee assistance programs (EAPs) help bridge this gap by offering a space that is both confidential and independent for employees to seek support.
+This allows for early intervention before risks become detrimental.

 The Legal Side: Psychological Health and Compliance

-WorkSafe Victoria, SafeWork NSW, and SafeWork Australia have all expanded their WHS frameworks to include psychosocial hazards, factors that may cause psychological harm at work.
-These include job stress, poor support, bullying, and even lack of role clarity.
+The workplace health and safety frameworks of WorkSafe Victoria, SafeWork New South Wales, and SafeWork Australia have all been expanded to include psychosocial hazards, which are variables that may cause psychological injury while employees are on the job.
+These include things like bullying, poor support, job stress, and even a lack of understanding regarding one's duty.

-Employers now have a duty of care to manage these risks under the same framework that governs physical safety.
-This means documenting prevention strategies, demonstrating support systems, and showing evidence of mental health initiatives such as EAP programs.
+Employers now have a responsibility to manage these risks in accordance with the same framework that governs the safety of their employees physically.
+To accomplish this, it is necessary to document prevention methods, provide proof of support systems, and demonstrate evidence of mental health initiatives such as employee assistance programs (EAP).

 Employee: